Mide993/housing-crisis/README.md

 ### Getting the code up and running
 1. Clone this repository by opening your Terminal, change the current working directory to the location where you want the cloned directory to be made.
 2. Type `$git clone https://github.com/Deasun/housing-crisis.git`  and hit Enter.
 Your repository will be ready.
-3. Run the application in a broswer and the page will display
+3. Run the index.html, open in a broswer and the page will display
 4. We welcome all contributions to improving our code, so make changes you think are needed/desired and submit a pull request

 ## Credits